 Our kidneys produce urine by filtering and purifying the blood and completely eliminating wastes, salts and water.
 The urine is then drained from the kidneys through a funnel-shaped structure called the Renal pelvis into a natural tube called the ureter.
 Each kidney should have at least one functional ureter to transport the urine from the kidney to the bladder.

-Ureteropelvic junction (UPJ) obstruction refers to a condition which causes obstruction in the flow of urine from the renal pelvis to the proximal ureter.
+Ureteropelvic junction (UPJ) obstruction refers to a condition, which causes obstruction in the flow of urine from the renal pelvis to the proximal ureter.
 In most cases, the reason for this condition is purely congenital, where the obstruction occurs at the ureteropelvic junction (UPJ); the point where the ureter joins the renal pelvis.
-This problem usually occurs in one in 1,500 children.
+Obstruction can be due to intrinsic narrowing of upper ureter or secondary to any pressure from outside (Such as abnormal blood vessels exerting pressure on ureter)

 These obstructions are generally diagnosed on prenatal ultrasound screening.